 This commercial approach offers several strategic benefits for serious real estate investors:

-Unlimited Portfolio Growth: Investors can continue acquiring properties without artificial caps imposed by lenders counting total units owned.
+Unlimited Portfolio Growth: Investors can buy unlimited rental properties without artificial caps imposed by lenders counting total units owned.

 Reduced Personal Liability: Many commercial programs require properties to be held in corporations, providing liability protection and professional structure for growing portfolios.